-A new CCRC was subsequently formed every few years to market benchmark Council compensation and make recommendations for changes.
+CCRC's were subsequently formed every few years to market benchmark Council compensation and make recommendations for changes.

-In July 2006, Council accepted the CCRC's recommendation to use the annual change in the Alberta Average Weekly Earnings (AWE) as the basis for future pay increases and to increase Council pay by 6% (effective as of Oct 22, 2007).
+In July 2006, Council accepted the CCRC recommendation to use the annual change in the Alberta Average Weekly Earnings (AWE) as the basis for future pay increases and to increase Council pay by 6% (effective as of Oct 22, 2007).
 The AWE formula has been used ever since.